Your Library Card

 Borrowing Limits

 Books and audiobooks are borrowed for a period of 3 weeks.
 DVDs are borrowed for 2 weeks.
 MCPL may limit the number of high-demand items that a patron may check out at one time.
 No reference materials may be removed from the library.
 The most current issues of magazines and newspapers may be read on premises, but may not be checked out.
 Patrons may not clip items from either of these publications.
-No materials may be borrowed by anyone with unpaid fines exceeding $5.00.

 Placing Holds